canisLupus1313/sdk-nrf/samples/openthread/cli/README.rst

 #.
 Verify the Coordinated Sampled Listening (CSL) functionality.

+   The following example requires Both FTD and MTD devices working as leader and child (SSED) devices, respectively.
    The following steps use the address ``fe80:0:0:0:acbd:53bf:1461:a861``.
-   Replace it with the link-local address of your router kit in all commands.
+   Replace it with the link-local address of your SSED device kit in all commands.

    a.
 Send an ICMPv6 Echo Request from the leader kit to link-local address of the router kit: